 About the program

-The ECO Youth award program recognizes youth and provides financial aid to implement or enhance projects with an environmental focus.
+The ECO Youth award program recognizes Airdrie and area youth and provides financial aid to implement or enhance projects with an environmental focus.
 Youth may use a current project or propose a new project to enter the award competition.

 The project may cover any environmental topic and may include (but is not limited to): climate change, water, air, waste and recycling, soil, transportation, food, energy, etc.

 A financial award of $750.00, donated by FortisAlberta and the City of Airdrie, will be awarded to one submission winner in each age level.
 The prize is intended to assist with implementing a proposed initiative or to build on an existing project or program.
-Winners will be recognized and may present at an Environmental Advisory Board meeting.
+Winners will be recognized and may present at a City of Airdrie Environmental Advisory Board meeting.

 Project proposals should include: